法と団体交渉:現代の職場における規制の根拠と類型<br>The Law and Collective Bargaining : Sources and Patterns of Regulation in the Modern World of Work

 Contents

-Preface, Tonia Novitz (University of Bristol, UK)
+Foreword, Tonia Novitz (University of Bristol, UK)

-Part I: The Law and Collective Bargaining: Theoretical and Cross-cutting Aspects
+Part I: The Law and Collective Bargaining: Theoretical and Cross-Cutting Aspects

 2. Collective Bargaining, Dignity and Spheres of Justice, Sergio Gamonal (Universidad Adolfo Ibáñez, Chile)

-3. Contrasting Ideas of Justice in the Law-collective Bargaining Nexus: The Case of Wage Settlement and Litigation, Paolo Tomassetti (University of Milan, Italy)
+3. Contrasting Ideas of Justice in the Law-Collective Bargaining Nexus: The Case of Wage Settlement and Litigation, Paolo Tomassetti (University of Milan, Italy)

 4. From Courts to Contracts: The Nexus between Strategic Litigation and Collective Bargaining, Venera Protopapa (University of Verona, Italy)